willymcallister/willymcallister.github.io/_articles/source-transformation.md

 {% include_relative d3s/thevenin_blank_graph.html imageID="blank_graph_2" %}

-Now you've had a try.
-My turn to derive an $i$-$v$ expression by traditional circuit analysis, and then again with some EE cleverness.
+Now that you've had a try, it's my turn.
+I want to derive an $i$-$v$ expression by traditional circuit analysis, and then again with some EE cleverness.

 #### Traditional circuit analysis
 {:.no_toc}